mTwR0/EVA/README.md

 # Basic Banking System with AI Integration

+### Note : The project is for my college graduation paper .
+You are welcome to use it however you wish , but it is overcomplicated for no apparent reason .
+I should really re-make and clean this mess.

 ## Overview
 ![image](https://github.com/mTwR0/EVA/assets/147711036/90b81693-1751-4f85-9496-3b342dbe1d58)

 This project involves the development of a basic banking system that simulates fundamental functionalities of a mobile banking application.
 Users can create accounts, authenticate, and manage their respective accounts.
 Upon authentication, users have the option to interact with one of two available AI implementations.

+The conversational AI model is `blenderbot_small-90M` which can be found here : https://huggingface.co/facebook/blenderbot_small-90M

+The summarization AI model is `MBZUAI/LaMini-Flan-T5-248M` which can be found here : https://huggingface.co/MBZUAI/LaMini-Flan-T5-248M

+The voice model is `speechbrain/tts-tacotron2-ljspeech` which can be found here : https://huggingface.co/speechbrain/tts-tacotron2-ljspeech

 ### AI Implementations